MrBuddyCasino/ESP32_Alexa/README.md

 You need to have an authentication token.

-1. write down your ESP32's MAC address
+1. write down your ESP32's MAC address, its printed to the console on startup
 2. got to https://alexa.boeckling.net/ and create a new authentication token
 3. enter that token into the configuration option via menuconfig